 Your principal balance may reduce by as much as 40 to 60 percent and may reduce your interest rates and monthly payments as well.
 This program will allow you to pay back your debt and get out of debt quickly.
 It is important to know that debt settlement will impact your credit score.

 Once you’ve reduced your interest rates, the next step is to try to put more money towards your debt repayment.
 While you can accomplish that by being thrifty and cutting back on things like eating out, cable, groceries, entertainment, trips, clothing purchases and other non-essentials, you can also take on more work.

 Offer to work overtime at your job or take up a side hustle to make extra cash.
-For example, become an Uber driver, rent out an extra room or home on Airbnb, sell homemade goods on Etsy, or simply use your talents to freelance in your spare time.
+For example, become an Uber driver, rent out an extra room or home on Airbnb, selling homemade goods on Etsy, or simply use your talents to freelance in your spare time.
 Get creative and have fun with it.
 Explore how you can make money doing something you enjoy.

 Another great way to make extra cash to put towards your debt is to sell things you don’t need on Craigslist or other sites.
 Why keep all those old video games or that furniture you no longer use and have in storage?
 Sell it and pay off your debt before interest rates go up.